Electric vehicles: some thoughts

 7. Potential to use the battery to reduce your household electricity costs or get income by selling power into the grid in periods of high demand.

-At least one EV newly on the market (the Nissan Leaf) can be used to feed electricity into a home battery.
+At least one BEV newly on the market (the Nissan Leaf) can be used to feed electricity into a home battery.
 Combined with a roof-top solar PV system and a small (and low-priced) home battery this could give you more independence from expensive grid power than would a large (and expensive) home battery.

 8. Government incentives.